Rooders/MarkdownComp/ARR2025-Feb-Response.md

 **Q:** _Why did you choose only LLaMa and GPT-4o-mini out of four originally tested models_?

-**A:** Considering the computational resource consumption and API costs, our ablation study maintains the same model selection setup as other analytical experiments in Section 5, in which we selected one lightweight open-source model and a closed-source model with a more cost-effective API from the four candidate models as representatives for the experiments.
+**A:** Considering the computational resource consumption and API costs, our ablation study maintains the same model selection setup as other analytical experiments in Section 5, in which we selected a lightweight open-source model and a closed-source model with a more cost-effective API from the four candidate models as representatives for the experiments.

 Additionally, we have supplemented more comprehensive ablation experiments in the other two models, and the results are as follows: